 I am very thankful that my puppy (now adult dog) has a soft mouth.
 Because my Shiba Inu has good bite inhibition, we were able to solve many of his subsequent issues, which would have been difficult to deal with if he were biting at full strength.

 When our puppy bites, it is important NOT to jerk our hand away.
 If we jerk away, we will likely get scratched.
 In addition, sudden and quick movements may make our puppy think that it is fun game.
 This rewards the biting behavior, and encourages him to bite on us even more.

-In the worst case, quick movements can activate a puppy’s prey drive, and encourage aggressive behaviors.
+In the worst case, quick movements can activate a dog’s prey drive, and encourage aggressive behaviors.
 Therefore, it is important to control this reflex action, and stay still.
-In addition, I give a No command, or yelp as a puppy might do to his litter-mates, when they are playing too rough.
+In addition, I give a no-mark, or yelp as a puppy might do to his litter-mates, when they are playing too rough.

 I usually yelp when it is an accidental dog bite, for example when my dog gets his teeth on me while taking food out of my hand.
 Yelping is also appropriate for puppies that are still learning the rules.
 Otherwise, I use No for adult and adolescent dogs, who should know better.

 After the no-mark, I always follow-up with a positive command, e.g. redirect him onto a toy.